websecurify/node-vortex/README.md

 		...
 	}

 Last but not least, nodes can be launched in their own namespaces.
-Namespaces are useful when there are a lot of stuff going around and you just want to logically separate different groups of nodes.
+Namespaces are useful when there are a lot of stuff going on and you just want to logically separate nodes into different groups (or soft-groups if you prefer).
 Here is an example:

 	{
 		...